thies/lindenthal.eu/_posts/2022-11-20-system-testing-ree.md

 ---
-title: "Paper Alert: Testing machine learning systems in real estate"
+title: "New paper: Testing machine learning systems in real estate"
 date: 2022-11-20
 excerpt: "How do ML-models arrive at their predictions?
 Do they do what we hope they do&mdash;or are corners cut?.
 New paper out at <emph>Real Estate Economics</emph>"
 categories: